 “Abigail Cutter has rendered the Civil War and its consequences with a rare power and eloquence, combining literary imagination with fidelity to history.
 She has allowed people who lived and breathed in the past to live and breathe again, telling us of loss and suffering we need to remember.”

-Abigail Cutter’s Long Shadows digs down to the dark and bloody roots of the Civil War that cling to us today.
+Abigail Cutter’s The Last of What I Am digs down to the dark and bloody roots of the Civil War that cling to us today.
 Graceful, unflinching, and wise, the book unearths one family’s tragedy and the ghosts that haunt it through four generations.
 This is a very well-told tale, set in the Shenandoah Valley, which Cutter knows in her bones.”

 Novels that straddle both the historical and contemporary genres often have to sacrifice one of the two in order to be fully realized, but the case is not so with the excellent balance that Abigail Cutter strikes… The plot is laid out and cleverly paced… a richly atmospheric and deeply engrossing novel.